chipotle/livejournal-archive-tools/Readme.md

 * Drop "classic" Day One support
 * Use Pandoc for real Markdown processing
 * Refactor XML handling
-* Write to "LiveJournal" journal
+* Fix regex bugs

 **General:**

 * More idiomatic Ruby

-The original files do not specify a license, so I'm stumped for what these should be licensed as, although I'd personally probably pick GPL. -- wm
+The original files do not specify a license.

 ----

 ## getljxml.rb: download LiveJournal XML

-Download `getljxml.rb` and put it in a directory somewhere.
+Download `getljxml.rb` and `lj.sample.yml` and put them together in a directory.
 Your LiveJournal will be downloaded to a folder in this directory named `lj-xml`.

-Using a text editor, create a file named `lj.yml` in the same directory.
-This is a configuration file that should look like this:
+Rename the `lj.sample.yml` to `lj.yml` and open it in a text editor.
+This is a configuration file that specifies your username, password, and the years you want to download.

 	username: chipotle
 	password: "my-crazy-password"